I receive lots of queries on the Sequence of Change Request by PMP® exam aspirants. This blog is a step towards addressing queries related to –

 Now, we come to our next segment – WHY formal change management process?

 Let’s exemplify it – Ray is the project manager of a website development project.
-His client sent a scope change for the website and requested Ray to implement the change in the project deliverable which is due after 2 days.
-As per client, the change is small and can be sent with due deliverable.
+His client sent a scope change for the website.
+And, requested Ray to implement the change in the project deliverable which is due after 2 days.
+As per client, the change is small and we can send it with the due deliverable.

-Ray and his team conducted a meeting to discuss the change and decided to implement the change without following formal change control process.
+Ray and his team conducted a meeting to discuss the change.
+And, decided to implement the change without following a formal change control process.
 As they assumed that change is quite small and no need for so many formal steps.
 They implemented the change on project deliverable without doing even any impact analysis.

 The deliverable was not accepted by the customer, as the new scope added was not working as desired.
 This failure of new scope added, ended in several defects from the customer.

-Ray realized that the defect repair will take 5 days and that he needs to review the schedule baseline and add the new scope in scope baseline as well.
-The mistake what Ray and his team did was that they just added the scope without doing any impact analysis.
-Since, impact analysis not done, scope baseline doesn’t contain the information regarding the new scope added recently.
-The quality control team while doing the inspection of the deliverable missed to inspect the new functionality added since it was not the part of requirements and scope baseline against which they were checking the deliverable.
-So, here we can see a small change in the scope of the product has cascaded into a large amount of rework afterwards.
+Ray realized that the defect repair would take five days.
+And, that he needs to review the schedule baseline and add the new scope in scope baseline as well.
+The mistake what Ray and his team did was that they added the scope without doing any impact analysis.
+And, as impact analysis not done, scope baseline doesn’t contain the information of the new scope added recently.
+Since it was not the part of requirements and scope baseline against which they were checking the deliverable –

 Now, you must have understood what all Integrated Change Control is all about and how it impacts the entire performance of the Project and project team.
 Thus, not only the presence of change control process is needed in the project, but it has to be followed in the project consistently too.
 Change control process prevents unnecessary risks to the objective or the success of the project.